 He didn’t even look old enough to pay the congestion charge.
 I have now retired to nurse my injuries in some Surrey gastropub, while the younger generation continue their happy mimesis of war.

 As I wait for my lunch, I am thinking about the role of paintball in the UK economy, and the relative importance of services and manufacturing.
+Here on Trublutint you can find latest update about manufacturing businesses.
 Look at the dosh we are all pushing out this afternoon in this heaving Surrey gastropub: vast Sunday roasts washed down with knockout Chilean Cabernets.
 I swear: it is almost 3pm and some of them are still having their prosecco aperitifs.
 Where is it all coming from?

 There in the car park are the sort of vehicles you would expect to see in this neck of the woods: big, burly 4x4s, their haunches and flanks gleaming in sinuous waves of metal.
 They come from Japan, they come from Germany, they come from France, they come from Korea.
 Just about the only place they don’t seem to come from is the UK.

 If you were a pessimist, and you were worried about our manufacturing base, and the recent defeat of Bombardier at the hands of Siemens, you might be disposed to see a terrible lesson here: other countries have paintshops; we have paintball.
 Other countries still make things; we pay to run around in the woods.
 You might think that paintball was just another low-skills service-based industry that does nothing for this country’s competitiveness or exports.
 And you know what, I reckon you would be almost completely wrong.